A1rPun/castle-crashers-resource/Mechanics/Combos.md

 ## <a name="arena"></a>Arena

-You can use any combo you want really, depending on your style.
+You can use any middleweight juggle you want really, depending on your style.

 combo|execution
 ---|---